CERN/slides/README.md

     * When application starts, open a window to define title, theme (cern themes from codimd)
     * Define kind of slides like title, text bullets, title text, title image, image etc
     * Nikos uploaded css for the cern themes
-    * TODO: FIX CSS !
+    * TODO: FIX CSS !  done
+    * give parameters to presentation and change title , url etc